 - Most of the time - The image conforms to the container's dimensions, which vary based on browser width.
 If the image isn't the same shape as the container, the image crops to fill the container completely.

 - Sometimes - The container’s shape conforms to the dimensions of the image so the whole image displays.

 Usually, images on your site display within the containers' dimensions, and will experience some cropping.
 This helps images look their best while adapting to different browser sizes.

 Image blocks display images at their original height and width ratio, within your site's layout restrictions.

-- Crop the image with the cropping handle.
+- In the classic editor, crop image blocks with the cropping handle.
 To reset the image to its original dimensions, double-click the cropping handle.
 Make the image smaller by adding spacer blocks on either side.

 - After cropping, use the focal point to center the image.

 There are other ways to control banner cropping on your site, depending which version of Squarespace your site is on.

 Banners will always crop to some degree, especially on mobile.
 To customize the banner, you can:

 - Style the banner image and text.